tdewin/best-practices-guide/resource_planning/repository_type_dedupe_integrated.md

 ## EMC DataDomain

+Selecting DataDomain as a repository will automatically recommend job and repository settings according to best practices.
+For more information, refer to vendor guidelines.

 DDBoost allows for the following capabilities:

 -   Source side deduplication between the Veeam gateway server and DataDomain appliance.
 This will reduce the amount of data sent over the network to the appliance